Main Concepts

 Another very important concept is about how and where to configure your requests.

-As we've already seen, you can setup project defaults for every request under CroodsProvider
+As we've already seen, you can setup project defaults for every request under CroodsProvider.

-) you can also setup configuration through an object (for the useCroods
+Then, on every instance of Croods (useCroods/Fetch) you can also setup configuration through an object (for the useCroods hook) or props (for the Fetch component).

-If you want more specificity though, you can pass any configuration from CroodsProvider
+If you want more specificity though, you can pass any configuration from CroodsProvider and useCroods/Fetch into an action's first parameter (config).
+This is valid for fetch, save and destroy.

 <CroodsProvider afterSuccess={() => console.log('From Provider')}>